 Liabilities can typically be found on the right side of a balance sheet.
 Most businesses have liabilities, unless they only accept cash payments and also pay with cash.
 There are three main types of liabilities:

-You will generally want to monitor current liabilities, also known as short-term liabilities, closely to ensure you have enough liquidity – or the ability to cover immediate and short-term obligations – for your outstanding debts.
+You should generally monitor current liabilities (also known as short-term liabilities) closely to ensure you have enough liquidity for your outstanding debts.

 These are some examples of current liabilities:

-Noncurrent liabilities, also known as long-term liabilities, are due after more than a year.
-Your company would take on a long-term liability to acquire immediate capital to purchase an office building or computer equipment, for example, or to invest in new capital projects.
+Noncurrent liabilities, also known as long-term liabilities, take more than a year to repay completely.
+Your company may take on a long-term liability to acquire immediate capital to purchase an office building or computer equipment, for example, or to invest in new capital projects.

-Long-term liabilities are vital for determining your business’s long-term solvency, or ability to meet long-term financial obligations.
+Understanding long-term liabilities is vital for determining your business’s solvency, or ability to meet long-term financial obligations.
 Your organization would fall into a solvency crisis if you are unable to pay the long-term liabilities when they are due.

-Contingent liabilities – or potential risk – only affect the company depending on the outcome of a specific future event.
-For example, if a company is facing a lawsuit, they face a liability if the lawsuit is successful but not if the lawsuit fails.
+Contingent liabilities – or potential risks – may or may not affect the company.
+They depend on the outcome of a specific future event.
+For example, if a company is facing a lawsuit, it faces a liability if the lawsuit is successful, but not if the lawsuit fails.
 For accounting purposes, a contingent liability is only recorded if a liability is probable and if the amount can be reasonably estimated.

-An expense is the cost of operations that a company incurs to generate revenue.
-The major difference between expenses and liabilities is that an expense is related to your firm’s revenue.
-Expenses and revenue are listed on an income statement but not on a balance sheet with assets and liabilities.
+An expense is an operational cost that a company incurs to generate revenue.
+Unlike liabilities, expenses are directly tied to a firm’s revenue.
+Expenses and revenue are listed on an income statement, but not on a balance sheet with assets and liabilities.

 Expenses can also be paid immediately with cash, while delaying payment would make the expense a liability.